 Each 8-week session is confidential, free and facilitated by two Samaritan-trained volunteers – at least one of whom is an attempt survivor.

-Please contact our office to learn more or to participate in the next session.
+Please contact us at firstname.lastname@example.org to learn more or to participate in the next session.